dazeycm/Interactive-Debugging/README.md

 ------
 Create a project file, and add sierpinski.cpp to the project.
 Also, look at correct-triangle.html to see an example of correct output.
 Skim/read the source code for sierpinski.cpp, and try to answer the following questions:

-* 1.a) What is the purpose of this program?
+* 1.a) What is the purpose of this program? - Print out sierpinski triangle
 * 1.b) Does the program produce output?
-If so, what kind of output is it, and where does it end up?
+If so, what kind of output is it, and where does it end up? - It does.
+An html file is produced and stored in the project directory.
 * 1.c) Does the program accept input?
-If so, what kind of input, and how is it provided?
+If so, what kind of input, and how is it provided? - It takes a triangle size when you call the `doTriangle` method.

 Step 2
 -------